-Information for, and about, the Federal Identity, Credential, and Access Management (FICAM) community.
+Information for and about the Federal Identity, Credential, and Access Management (FICAM) community.

-Communities of Practice & Working Groups
+Communities of Practice and Working Groups

-- FPKI Policy Authority (FPKIPA) – Sets policy governing the FPKI Trust Infrastructure, approves applicants for cross certification with the FBCA and oversees the Certified PKI Shared Service Provider (SSP) Program.
+- FPKI Policy Authority (FPKIPA) – Sets policy governing the FPKI Trust Infrastructure, approves applicants for cross-certification with the FBCA, and oversees the Certified PKI Shared Service Provider (SSP) Program.

 - Evaluation Program Technical Working Group (EPTWG) – Strengthens the FIPS 201 Evaluation Program and the evaluation of PIV components to meet the intent of HSPD-12.

-- ICAM Day
+- ICAM Days

-- National Cybersecurity Center of Excellence (NCCOE) – Works with experts from industry, government, and academia to address businesses’ most pressing cybersecurity problems with practical, standards-based solutions using commercially available technologies.
+- National Cybersecurity Center of Excellence (NCCoE) – Works with experts from industry, government, and academia to address businesses’ most pressing cybersecurity problems with practical, standards-based solutions using commercially available technologies.

 - Trusted Identities Group (TIG) – Founded in 2015 as part of NIST’s Applied Cybersecurity Division, the TIG is committed to advancing measurement science, technology, and the adoption of standards to improve digital identity for individuals and organizations.